WaelBenHamouda/Features-characterizing-voting-preferences-in-the-2017-French-presidential-elections/README.md

 Top 1 Candidate Clustering: Clustering based on the top candidate in each commune.
 Top 3 Candidates Clustering: Clustering based on the top three candidates, providing a more nuanced view of political diversity.
-We visualized the results through interactive maps and a dashboard, allowing users to explore communes' political and socio-economic features, such as age distribution, education level, urban density, and income.
+We visualized the results through an interactive map allowing users to explore communes' political and socio-economic features, such as age distribution, education level, urban density, and income.
 These will be provided in HTML format in this repository.

 # Conclusion